 - A comprehensive employment and education resume, uploaded into the Online Graduate Application.

 - A personal statement, 2-3 pages in length, describing your motivation and preparation for furthering (or entering) a career in the nonprofit sector, and providing a hypothetical blueprint for the next 5-10 years of your career, uploaded into the Online Graduate Application.

-- Three letters of recommendation from references who can evaluate a candidate's academic potential, (provide email addresses for your references within the online Graduate Application);
+- Three letters of recommendation from references who can evaluate your academic potential (provide email addresses for your references within the Online Graduate Application).

-- Scores on the general test of the Graduate Record Examination (GRE) sent from the testing center; the University's institution code is "4846 UO," and use the program code "Public Administration"; GMAT score also accepted;
+- (Optional and highly recommended) Scores on the general test of the Graduate Record Examination (GRE) sent from the testing center.
+The University's institution code is "4846 UO," and use program code "Public Administration."
+GMAT scores are also accepted; use code "KSQ."

-- A spoken English test score (see below for qualifications/exemptions).
+- A spoken English test score for some international students (see below for qualifications/exemptions).